The Xbox Series S has finally been announced!

 The Xbox Series X is the most powerful next-gen console, but that leaves open a lot of room between the Xbox One and the Xbox Series X. That is where the Xbox Series S is looking to fit in.

-One set of leaked specs suggested that four teraflops is the performance target for the Xbox Series S, which is below the Xbox One X’s six teraflops, but over three times as powerful as the original Xbox One.
+The trailer didn't dive into the digital console's teraflops power, but one set of leaked specs suggested that four teraflops would be the performance target for the Xbox Series S, which is below the Xbox One X’s six teraflops, but over three times as powerful as the original Xbox One.
 Some subsequent rumors have claimed closer to five or six teraflops, but there is little to back that up.

 Xbox Series S: What we want